botchris/go-health/README.md

 - **FailureThreshold**: Sets the number of consecutive failed checks required to consider the system unhealthy.
   The minimum allowed value is 1.
 Defaults to 3.

+- **ProbeDefaultTimeout**: Sets the default timeout duration for probes that do not have a specific timeout set.
+  The minimum allowed value is 1 second; smaller values are rounded up.
+  Defaults to 5 seconds.

 - **ReporterTimeout**: Sets the timeout duration for reporter operations.
   The minimum allowed value is 1 second; smaller values are rounded up.
   Defaults to 30 seconds.